chalonlubin/chalonlubin.com/README.md

 My personal website showcasing my portfolio and a bit about me.

+### To install

+1. Clone the repo.
+2. `npm install`
+3. `npm start`
+4. `npm test` to run tests
+5. That's all!

 ## Details

-### v1
-The first iteration of this website was build in October 2022, with HTML and CSS.

-### v2
-As I leveled up I decided to add additional features and build a more robsut website using React.
+Converted from JS/HTML/CSS to React.
 I also used Scss, along with Tailwind to assist with styling, and designed my own logos with Figma.
 An interesting note about this project is I treated it as if I was freelancing, so there is a wireframe, moodboard, and mock-up in figma with multiple designs as to simulate working with a client.
 I did face some design challenges as I wasn't sure if I should be colorful or go for a cleaner look.
 On my next iteration I wil opt for a cleaner less bold look, just to try somethng new.
-I also deployed the site using render, and bought my first web domain.
+I deployed the site using nelify.

 Over the next few months I plan to add:
+- Responsiveness.
 - An interactive resume page.
 - Light and dark mode.
 - Optional music player.